yowainwright/yowainwright.github.io/src/pages/2017-03-12-working-with-opts-es6.md

 someFunction({attribute: 'data-attr'});
 ```

-This trims down the reference to a poperty value to 2 times versus 3!
+This trims down the reference to a property value to 2 times versus 3!

 ## Conclusion

 With ES6 function destructuring, options code is much cleaner and easier to read.
-As a result Open Source Plugins that use this feature are easier to improve and understand.
+As a result, Open Source Plugins that use this feature are easier to improve and understand.